+"Oak Park has enough facilities and swimming pools.
+The Park district does not need to get suckered into helping build another pool for the High School!"
 "I just don't think it's needed.
 If there is a need for safe after-school activities, let the schools provide it and/or use existing Park District facilities.
 There's an indoor pool and gym at the YMCA.
 Most middle to upper class Oak Parkers already belong to a fitness club.
 Why duplicate what already exists?
 Even if you don't need to increase our taxes, you may destabilize tax-paying private providers.
 Why duplicate what they're already offering?
 If you want to provide recreational opportunities for those who can't afford private clubs, why not subsidize memberships?"